victorian-socialists/civicrm-stripe/docs/api.md

 ## Scheduled Jobs

 * `Job.process_stripe` - this cancels uncaptured paymentIntents and removes successful ones from the local database cache after a period of time:

   Parameters:
   * delete_old: Delete old records from database.
 Specify 0 to disable.
 Default is "-3 month"
   * cancel_incomplete: Cancel incomplete paymentIntents in your stripe account.
 Specify 0 to disable.
-Default is "-1 day"
+Default is "-1 hour"